There's really only one way to achieve success in writing and it's very simple to learn: to keep writing!

 If you want to be a successful writer, you need to be a rock of dependability - an inspiration in your own right.
 You need to show others that you are focused on your writing, committed to your writing, and convinced of your own worth as a writer.

 Perhaps - given that most artists are tough on themselves - and not always convinced of their own talent!

 But that's the first hurdle - something I've dedicated my career to overcoming.
-The Easy Way to Write was set up to help writers get over their self-doubt - to fill them with confidence.
+My Writing Academy was set up to help writers get over their self-doubt - to fill them with confidence.

 Writing, like nail biting or overeating, is habit based.